chrisg2/snaptest-dotnet/docs/WorkflowOverview.md

 1. __When a change occurs that results in different actual result...___

-    ... the NUnit test output will include output identifying the change:
+    ... the NUnit test output will indicate the change:
     ```
     Created snapshot actual mismatched output file at /home/jonas/src/Santa.Tests/_snapshots/SantaTests.Santa_lives_at_the_NorthPole.txt.actual
     ===> Tip: Review the content of mismatched output files to and use them to update snapshot files as appropriate.